intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-Yarn.md

-In this tutorial, you will learn how to build, submit and execute a PyTorch example on Yarn using BigDL.
+In this tutorial, you will learn how to build, submit and execute a PyTorch program with BigDL Orca PySpark Estimator on Yarn.

 In particular, we will show you:
 1. How to prepare for the environment;